vedph/cadmus_doc/guide/frontend/creating.md

 }
 ```

-Before consuming the library, you must always build it: `ng build LIBNAME --prod` (mind the `--prod` flag!
-This allows the library to be consumed by both non-Ivy and Ivy clients).
+Before consuming the library, you must always build it: `ng build LIBNAME --configuration production`.

 You can then import it in the host app as any other library, like `import { MyDemoLibModule } from '@myrmidon/my-lib';`.